jtroo/kanata/README.md

 ### Why the list?

-While kanata is the best tool for me (jtroo), it may not be the best tool for you.
+While kanata is the best tool for some, it may not be the best tool for you.
 I'm happy to introduce you to tools that may better suit your needs.
 This list is also useful as reference/inspiration for functionality that could be added to kanata.